Testimonials

 Dina Sailepu

 For Dina Sailepu, raising several children as a widow has come with many hardships.
 She found it difficult to meet deadlines to pay for school fees and other expenses without an additional source of income.
-Through WAEV’s microloan program, Dina has been able to send her son to Rift Valley Secondary School while successfully repay her loans on time.
+Through WAEV’s microloan program, Dina has been able to send her son to Rift Valley Secondary School while successfully repaying her loans on time.

-Dina says, "I have been trying to get involved with other women’s groups around Lendikinya, but I have never seen one like WAEV’s groups!
+"I have been trying to get involved with other women’s groups around Lendikinya, but I have never seen one like WAEV’s groups!
 As a widow, I feel that WAEV is my great savior.
 We will always cherish Saing’orie’s mark in our village.”

 Nasaru Saiguran